 Single Malt whisky, made in an individual distillery from malted barley, distilled in copper pot stills and matured in oak casks, is one of the wonders of Scotland.
 Mixed with magnificent wildlife and spectacular islands it creates an unforgettable Hebridean cruise on the ex-tall ship St Hilda or on our wee ship Seahorse II.

 In this whisky and wildlife cruise you can sample the delights of some of the most famous single malts from some of the most famous of Scottish "malt whisky islands" – Mull, Jura and especially Islay with its many distilleries.
 On the way you can see the incredible wildlife - soaring sea and golden eagles, basking sharks, minke and orca whales, porpoises, dolphins, seabirds and seals.

-Reservations at the distilleries and transport costs (to and back from the boat) are already included in the price.
+Reservations at the Islay distilleries and transport costs (to and from the boat) are covered by us, with no extra costs to our guests.

 Please note that your voyage is weather dependent.
 Weather doesn't just mean good or bad weather.
 There are many considerations such as tidal gates, wind direction and strength, the strength and direction of currents, overfalls, and fetch.